 The term immunity refers to the body’s ability to fight external threats – micro-organisms and toxins – as well as internal threats that may come from autoimmune responses.

-The body’s overall nutritional status, as well as the nutrients we obtain from food, help the immune system to function.
-Some of the key nutrients involved in immune function are amino acids, pro and prebiotics that help boost our gut microbiome and a range of essential vitamins and minerals.
+Our overall nutritional status has a big impact on our immune system's ability to function.
+Some of the key nutrients involved in immune function are amino acids, pro and prebiotics which help boost our gut microbiome and a range of essential vitamins and minerals.

 Here are five natural ways to optimise your immune system: